 Peter's mother grew up at Albany Creek, where the Leitch family was a pioneering family first settling and establishing a dairy farm in the 1860s.

-Peter is married to Kirilly and is the proud father of Rebecca aged 11, Harry aged 9 and Tom aged 7.
+Peter is married to Kirilly and is the proud father of three young children: Rebecca, Harry and Tom.